ShowcaseSoftwareLtd/showcase-workshop-apis/web-content-zip/README.md

 ### HTML Authoring

-Web Content Zips are supported in Showcase client apps for iOS, Chrome and Windows.
+HTML Zips are supported in Showcase client apps for iOS, Chrome and Windows.
 As such HTML you author is effectively running in Mobile Safari, Chrome and IE 11.
 Any Javascript or CSS you create should work with these browsers.